marcelomathias/lite-vanillajs-upload/README.md

 [Click here to see that working!](https://marcelomathias.github.io/lite-vanillajs-uploader/liteVanillaJSTester.html)

-## Select the right files
+## Before anything, select the right files

 Ok.. not that big deal, but it is possible to select allowed file formats and max size.
 Believe me, I know people who embedded flash components only to perform that task...
 Oh, the nineties...

-## Also, does an awesome client-side image resize!
+## Then, it does an awesome client-side image resize!

-Using canvas component, **lite-vanillajs-uploader** can resize images!
+Using canvas component, **lite-vanillajs-uploader** can easily resize images!
 Isn't it nice?
 We can control the maximun size of the image and the goal max file size.
 With some simple, but effective algorythmn, it adjusts the image quality and let the file ready to go.
 (Beam it up, Scotty!)

 Our storage billing does thanks this!